Child Custody, Parenting Time, and the Holidays

 - Along those lines, building in some holiday time for each parent with the child is often the best strategy

-- Understand that the other parent’s holiday decisions are sometimes based on family decisions, not just his or her own.
+- The other parent’s holiday decisions may be based on family decisions, not just his or her own.
 Sometimes he or she may not be able to control a schedule conflict

 - Usually, each parent places the same amount of value and importance of spending holiday time with their children

 - Usually the children, especially younger ones, place the same amount of value and importance of spending holiday time with each parent

 - One parent is not “losing” if they generously offer flexibility to accommodate what’s best for their children